vividos/RetroFantasyRolePlayingGame/DevelopmentLog.md

 # Development Log

+## 2020-11-02 Day 2: Game data

+Today I thought about how to handle the game's data.
+I want to store the game's state when the user closes the app, so the game can be continued from where the user left of.
+Some sort of auto-save functionality.
+The game state can contain the player's current stats, the monsters in the game world and objects that can be picked up.
+We also have static data that never chages, e.g. the base map, town layout or the conversation trees for NPCs.

+The game state can map to properties in C# classes, and the static game data could be modeled as C# static properties of a C# class.
+So today I wrote a GameData that encapsulates both data.
+Currently the class is only a skeleton class, but I wrote a `Save()`, `Load()` and a `Create()` method.
+For loading and saving the game state, I use Newtonsoft.Json to just serializing the game data to JSON. `Create()` just generates a new empty game data object, but later will be populated with the initial state.
+The static game data just contains two properties, the game's name and subtitle.

 ## 2020-11-01 Day 1: Creating projects

 Today I set up my little side project, a retro-style, fantasy RPG game.
 I